 • Ph.D. in public policy and administration, Virginia Commonwealth University

-• Bachelor of Arts in English literature and African American studies, University of Virginia
+• B.A. in English literature and African American studies, University of Virginia